 7. Lack of intimacy

 Not feeling connected to your partner can quickly ruin a marriage because it leaves couples feeling as though they’re living with a stranger or more like roommates than spouses.
 This can be from a lack of physical or emotional intimacy and isn’t always about sex.
-If you are constantly giving your spouse the cold shoulder, then know that over time it can become the grounds for divorce.
+If you are constantly giving your spouse the cold shoulder, then know that over time it can become the ground for divorce.
 Making your relationship intimate and special is the responsibility of both partners.
 Practice little acts of kindness, appreciation and enjoy physical intimacy as much as possible to sweeten your relationship.

 8. Lack of equality